 16 certificate types, 70+ calculators, RAMS, quoting, invoicing, AI agents, and 46+ training courses — from £6.99/mo.

-JIB apprentice (Electrical Trainee) rates in Bristol follow the national JIB scale, but many Bristol employers pay above these minimums — particularly in Years 3 and 4 — to retain quality apprentices in a competitive labour market.
+JIB apprentice rates in Bristol follow the national JIB scale, effective 5 January 2026.
+JIB sets these by Stage, not by year or by age, and each is a single rate covering all hours worked including off-the-job training.
+Many Bristol employers pay above these minimums — particularly at Stages 3 and 4 — to retain quality apprentices in a competitive labour market.

 Bristol has strong JTL (Joint Training Limited) provision through local colleges including City of Bristol College and Weston College.
 The Electrical Apprenticeship Standard (Level 3) is the recognised route for new entrants to the profession.